Sources and Management of Fly Ash

 19. Fly ash can be used as a raw material in the manufacturing of:

-a) Fertilizers
+a) Fertilisers

 b) Pharmaceuticals